lioujheyu/OpenGLES-sim/README.md

 - Use Code::Blocks

-  Direcly open ogles1_1.cbp in codeblocks and push F9 (compile).
+  Direcly open ogles1_1.cbp(for Winddows) or ogles1_1_linux.cbp(for Linux) in codeblocks and push F9 (compile).
 If you have right gcc version or pathced mingw-gcc and correct toolchain setting in codeblocks compiler setting page, there shall be no problem.

 - Makefile